readium/readium-css/docs/CSS12-user_prefs.md

 Possible values: number e.g. `230`, `400`, `750`

+**Warning: possible values depend on the variable font you may be using.** You can use services such as [Wakamai Fondue](https://wakamaifondue.com) to get the values.

 Required flag: `--USER__fontOverride: readium-font-on`

 Override class: User settings advanced (optional but should be applied by any means necessary if provided to users)